 Full-time students are eligible to apply for Air Force ROTC three- or two-year scholarships.
 The majority of scholarships pay full college tuition, laboratory and incidental fees, book costs, plus at least $350 per month, depending on academic year.
 Applicants are selected on the basis of college grade point average, ACT scores, and a recommendation from the Professor of Aerospace Studies.
 Final selection is made by a Central AFROTC selection board which considers qualified applicants nationwide.
 There is no maximum number of scholarships for any one school.
 Students who are not presently taking AFROTC courses may still apply for the in-college scholarships.

-Inquiries about AFROTC scholarships may be made directly to the Admissions Officer, AFROTC Detachment 425, Box AF, Mississippi State, MS 39762.
+Inquiries about AFROTC scholarships may be made directly to the Recruiting Flight Commander, AFROTC Detachment 425, Box AF, Mississippi State, MS 39762.

 Active Duty Obligations: Individuals who complete the AFROTC program and are commissioned a Second Lieutenant incur an active duty service commitment of four years.